-Coverage is generally available to all persons who are: in good health, within normal height & weight standards, not on active military duty, not receiving Worker’s Compensation or other forms of disability payment, currently within Ages 18-70 and don’t have more than 1 immediate family member diagnosed under the age of 55 with heart or kidney disease, stroke, cancer, or insulin diabetes [health condition exclusions are those pre-existing conditions present 12 months before to 12 months after effective date.
-Prior coverage credit given for prior non-supplemental medical, hospital or surgical coverage not lapsed over 30 days.
+Coverage is generally available to all persons who are: in good health, within normal height & weight standards, not on active military duty, not receiving Worker’s Compensation or other forms of disability payment, currently within Ages 18-70, and don’t have more than 1 immediate family member diagnosed under the age of 55 with heart or kidney disease, stroke, cancer, or insulin diabetes [health condition exclusions are those pre-existing conditions present 12 months before to 12 months after the effective date.
+Prior coverage credit is given for prior non-supplemental medical, hospital, or surgical coverage has not lapsed over 30 days.
 Premiums can only be changed if the table rates covering all persons on the Group plan are changed.
 The policy can’t be canceled unless you fail to pay timely premiums].

 ^/^^Source: Cancer Facts & Figures – 1995, American Cancer Society and Heart and Stroke Stroke Facts: 1995 Statistical Supplement, American Heart Association.

-ACT NOW … let us help you SURVIVE financially by getting you HARD CA$H when it’s needed most and by helping you to protect your hard earned money – not compete for it.
+ACT NOW … let us help you SURVIVE financially by getting you HARD CA$H when it’s needed most and by helping you to protect your hard-earned money – not compete for it.

 Disclaimer: The material discussed herein is meant for general illustration or informational purposes only and is not to be construed as financial advice.
 Although the information has been gathered from sources believed to be reliable, it is not guaranteed.
 Please note that individual situations can vary; therefore, the information contained herein should be relied upon only when coordinated with individual professional advice.
 We are not licensed for and therefore do not provide tax or legal advice.